 Bruininks Hall, Room 511, 612-624-3076

-Career and major exploration coaching, workshops, courses, and resources
+Major exploration coaching, change of college coaching, workshops, courses, and resources

 Pre-Health Student Resource Center